awsdocs/aws-lambda-developer-guide/doc_source/build-pipeline.md

 ****

-Complete the following steps to allow CodeBuild to upload build artifacts to your Amazon S3 bucket\.
+Complete the following steps to allow AWS CodeBuild to upload build artifacts to your Amazon S3 bucket\.

 1. Go to the IAM Management Console\.